MailTape/MailTape-v1/_posts/2022-05-01-Noon-Garden.md

 track4_title: Noon Garden - Beulah Spa
 track5_title: Ayla Algan - Aşk Hikayesi
 ---
-<p id="introduction">Today, we present a delightful selection of eclectic and vibrant discoveries to welcome you into your Sunday morning.
+<p id="introduction">Today, we present a delightful selection of eclectic discoveries to welcome you into your Sunday morning.
 For this awakening, our dear guest, [Noon Garden](https://hinakoomori.bandcamp.com/album/a-journey) curates a pass of vibrant tracks to add some energy into these early hours.
+Based in London, Noon Garden is the pioneer of the exotic psych-pop movement,
 </p>

 # Noon Garden's selection